realpython/python-guide/docs/dev/virtualenvs.rst

 where they were placed.

 .. note::
-    Python has included venv module from 3.3.
+    Python has included venv module from version 3.3.
 For more details: `venv <https://docs.python.org/3/library/venv.html>`_.

 Other Notes
 ~~~~~~~~~~~